soybeanjs/changelog/packages/githublogen/README.md

           GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}
 ```

-It will be trigged whenever you push a tag to GitHub that starts with `v`.
+It will be triggered whenever you push a tag to GitHub that starts with `v`.

 ## Configuration